thelucid/tache/README.md

     present         -> I'm here!
     present.upcase  ->

-    Bold: <b>Worldy</b>
+    Bold: <b>World</b>

-Notice how lambda's still work just fine but anything not explicitly exposed is unavailable to the template.
+Notice how lambda's still work just as you'd expect but only explicitly exposed values are in the rendered output.

-So, what if we do want to expose something other than hash values or view object methods to our templates?
-Well that's a job for Tache Drops
+So, what if we want to expose something other than hash values or view object methods to our templates?
+Well that's a job for Tache Drops.

 ###Drops